 7 Easy Ways To Moisturize A Dry Scalp From Derms & Hairstylists

-So what's a dry scalp sufferer to do?
+So what's someone enduring a dry scalp to do?
 You have options, several, in fact.
 Here, the best tips to relieve dry scalps:

 There's an oil for everything.
-You have your face oils, usually formulated to nurture skin without clogging pores or irritating the delicate skin.
-You have body oils, which tend to be a bit thicker and able to cover a larger surface area.
-You have hair oils, which help trap in moisture and add shine.
+You have your face oils, usually formulated to nurture skin without clogging pores or bothering the delicate skin.

 For scalp oils, there are a few avenues to take based on your additional needs.
-If your dry scalp comes with flakes, you may consider using one with a clarifying, yet gentle, tea tree oil to help lift off the dead skin cells—while soothing inflammation.
-If you want to encourage growth as an added bonus, consider rosemary (or any of these essential oils).
+If your dry scalp comes with flakes, you may consider using one with a clarifying, yet gentle, tea tree oil to help lift off the dead skin cells—while still being soothing.

 For a hydration boost, hyaluronic acid is another one to look into.
 Hyaluronic acid is found naturally in the body and helps your skin naturally pull in and retain water.
 You can supplement the nutrient, to help keep your skin hydrated. *

-Most experts also recommend vitamin E for the scalp.* Vitamin E is "full of nutrients and is one of the best vitamins for the scalp," says trichologist Shab Reslan.* Vitamin E is believed to work by calming inflammation on your skin and scalp, slowing free radical damage around your hair follicles that can lead to premature graying and hair damage.*
+Vitamin E is believed to work by maintaining healthy inflammatory pathways on your skin and scalp, slowing free radical damage around your hair follicles that can lead to early graying.*